 Ryan White Part A Program Providers collaborate with us to create a continuum of HIV care services that spans medical care, pharmacy, behavioral health, dentistry, case management, food, peer support, legal and disease case management.
 When someone signs up for the program, they select services for which they qualify and that they need.
 We work closely with these providers to offer participants collaborative high quality healthcare.
 Our Part A collaborators are AHF, Care Resource, Broward House, Latinos Salud, SunServe, Memorial Health System, Broward Regional Health System, Broward Regional Health Planning Council, and Legal Aid.

-Simply Healthcare Foundation provides a program grant that supported our COVID19 South Florida response.
+Simply Healthcare Foundation provided a program grant that supported our COVID19 South Florida response.
 Through their funding, we provide healthy groceries to South Floridians in poorer neighborhoods, where access to healthy foods and transportation is limited.
-You’ll soon begin seeing their logo at all of our Pop Up Eat Well Center events throughout South Florida.
+You’ve been seeing their logo at all of our Pop Up Eat Well Center events throughout South Florida, and on our wrapped trucks.
 Recently, they’ve provided full support for our chronic conditions programs with an increased analysis of the health outcomes for participants.

 United Way of Broward hosts the Lifeline program, whose original goal was to supply 1,000,000 meals to residents of Broward County.
 Having met this goal long ago , the program continues to supply food to our participants in the form of our Care Bags.
 Our most recent program audit results are available here.